 Mackintosh Fruit Farm–Bring your family to pick blueberries at Mackintosh Fruit Farm in the rural Northern Virginia town of Berryville.
 In addition to blueberries, the farm also has you-pick apples, strawberries, raspberries, blackberries, peaches, and more.
 The farm store sells eggs, honey, baked goods, preserves, cider, and other local products.
 Kids can spend time on the farm’s playground and enjoy lunch at the picnic area.

-Swift Creek Berry Farm & Greenhouse–You-pick farms in Moseley, about 20 minutes outside of Richmond.
+Swift Creek Berry Farm & Greenhouse–You-pick farm in Moseley, about 20 minutes outside of Richmond.
 Pick blueberries, then shop the farm stand for local honey, fresh vegetables, herbs, hanging baskets, and a variety of annual flowers.
 Homemade blueberry pies and cakes are also available for purchase.

 Where to Pick Summer Flowers